Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 CMS has conducted a measurement of jet charge distributions in HI collisions using 5.02\TeV \PbPb data~\cite{CMS:2020plq}.
 Surprisingly, the investigation revealed no significant differences from what is observed in \pp collisions.
 The widths, average values, and fractions of gluon-like jets, obtained through MC-based template fits, remained consistent with the reference \pp collision sample from peripheral to central \PbPb collisions.
 This stability is illustrated in Fig.~\ref{fig:jetCharge}, which displays the gluon-like jet fraction as a function of the track \pt threshold used in the measurement.
 Assuming that medium-induced effects remain charge-neutral on average and that gluon-initiated jets suffer more energy loss than quark-initiated jets on average, it could be expected that fewer gluon-like jets, as measured using the jet charge, might be observed in a sample at a given jet \pt when compared to a \pp reference.
 This result shows no evidence for such an effect and therefore calls for careful examination of possible selection biases in this (and other) measurements featuring quark or gluon tagging.
 Conversely, if no such biases are present, this observable may provide a way of enhancing the fraction of quark- or gluon-initiated jets in a sample on a statistical basis without being sensitive to medium effects.

-Heavy-flavor jets are rarer than light-flavor or gluon jets, but can provide a more unambiguous tag of the initial flavor of a jet.
+Heavy-flavor jets are rarer than light-flavor or gluon jets, but can provide a more unambiguous tag of the flavor of the parton that initiates a jet.
 In particular, a selection of dijets in which both jets are ``\cPqb tagged'', \ie, have a displaced secondary vertex or tracks displaced from the primary vertex that most likely results from the decay of a \PQb hadron, can heavily suppress gluon-initiated jet contributions.
 A measurement of the average \pt imbalance, \xjave, of \cPqb dijets~\cite{CMS:2018dqf} is shown in Fig.~\ref{fig:bdijet}, where \xj is defined as \begin{linenomath}

 \end{linenomath} The imbalance is found to increase as a function of collision centrality for both an inclusive dijet (left panel) and \cPqb dijet (middle panel) selection.
 The comparison of the two selections (right panel) reveals no significant differences between them, given the current measurement uncertainties.
 Although inclusive \cPqb jet measurements are expected to exhibit larger contributions from processes such as gluon splitting ($\Pg\to\PQb\PAQb$), when compared to \cPqb dijets, previous CMS measurements of the inclusive \cPqb jet \RAA in 2.76\TeV \PbPb collisions are consistent with the \RAA of inclusive jets~\cite{CMS:2013qak}.
-Both of these measurements indicate that any potential differences between samples of light-quark or gluon initiated jets and \cPqb quark jets in the range $80<\pt<250\GeV$ are small when compared to the sensitivity of current measurements.
+Both of these measurements, as well as the ATLAS \PGg and \cPqb jet measurements~\cite{ATLAS:2023iad,ATLAS:2022agz}, indicate that any potential differences between samples of light-quark or gluon initiated jets and \cPqb quark jets in the range $80<\pt<250\GeV$ are small when compared to the sensitivity of current measurements.
 Extending these measurements to lower jet \pt values, where flavor-dependent differences are expected to be larger but also where high rates of fake jets make the measurements difficult, may allow a clear distinction to be drawn between the dynamics of heavy-quark and light-quark or gluon initiated jets.